rokath/trice/docs/TraceWithTrice.md

 ##  4. <a name='Howitworks-themainidea'></a>How it works - the main idea

-* Executing a printf-like function means at runtime:
-  * Copy format string from FLASH memory into RAM.
-  * Parse the format string for format specifiers.
-  * Parse the variadic parameter list.
-  * Convert each parameter according to its format specifier into character sequences.
-    * This includes several divisions - costly function calls.
-  * Concatenate the parts to a new string and deliver it to the output, what often means copying again.
-  * Never ever call a printf-like function in time critical code, like an interrupt - it would crash your target in most cases.
-* The `TRICE` macro, instead, just copies an ID together with the optional values to a buffer and is done.
-(A direct-to-the-output option exists.)
-  * This can happen in [6-8](./Speed.md) processor clocks.
-When running on a 64 MHz clock, light can travel about 30 meters in that time.
+*Trice* performs **no** [costly](./printf.md) printf-like functions on the target at all.
+The `TRICE` macro, instead, just copies an ID together with the optional values to a buffer and is done.
+In the minimum case this can happen in [6-8](./Speed.md) processor clocks even with target timestamps included.
+When running on a 64 MHz clock, **light can travel about 30 meters in that time**.

-* To achieve that, a pre-compile step is needed, executing a `trice update` command on the PC.
-  * The **trice** tool parses the the source tree for macros like `TRICE( "Hello World" );` and patches them to `TRICE( Id(nnnnn), "Hello World" );`, where `nnnnn` is a 16-bit identifier associated to the format string `"Hello World"` inside the source file and is copied also into a [**T**rice **I**D **L**ist](../til.json).
-  * During compilation than, the `TRICE` macro is translated to the `nnnnn` ID only and the optional parameter values.
+To achieve that, an automatable pre-compile step is needed, executing a `trice update` command on the PC.
+The **trice** tool parses then the source tree for macros like `TRICE( "msg: %d Kelvin\n", k );` and patches them to `TRICE( Id(12345), "msg: %d Kelvin\n", k );`, where `12345` is a generated 16-bit identifier copied into a [**T**rice **I**D **L**ist](../til.json).
+During compilation than, the `TRICE` macro is translated to the `12345` ID only, and the optional parameter values.
 The format string is ignored by the compiler.

-  * At runtime the extern **trice** tool receives the *Trice* message, gets the right format string from the reference list and performs the printing task.
+The target code is project specific [triceConfig.h](../test/MDK-ARM_STM32G071RB/Core/Inc/triceConfig.h) configurable.
+In **immediate mode** the *Trice* buffer is on the stack and the TRICE macro execution includes the [COBS](./docs/COBSREncoding.md) encoding and the data transfer.
+This more straightforward but slower architecture can be interesting for many cases.
+In **deferred mode** a background service swaps the *Trice* double buffer periodically, the quick COBS encoding takes part and with the filled out buffer the transmission start is triggered.
+Out buffer and half *Trice* buffer share the same memory for efficiency.

+During runtime the PC **trice** tool receives all what happened in the last ~100ms as a COBS package from the UART port.
+The `0x30 0x39` is the ID 12345 and a map lookup delivers the format string *"msg: %d Kelvin\n"* and also the bit width information.
+Now the **trice** tool can write target timestamp, set msg color and execute `printf("%d Kelvin\n", 0x0000000e);`

 ---
   ![./README.media/triceCOBSBlockDiagram.svg](./README.media/triceCOBSBlockDiagram.svg)

 * The **trice** tool tries to help as much as possible, to let the developer focus on its programming task.
 The once generated ID is not changed anymore without need.
-If for example the format string gets changed into `"Hello World!"`, a new ID is generated automatically and the reference list gets extended.
+If for example the format string gets changed into `"msg: %d Kelvin!\n"`, a new ID is generated automatically and the reference list gets extended.
 * Obsolete IDs are kept inside the [**T**rice **I**D **L**ist](../til.json) for compatibility with older firmware versions.
 * It could be possible, when merging code, an **ID** is used twice for different format strings.
 In that case, the **ID** inside the reference list wins and the additional source gets patched with a new **ID**.
 This maybe unwanted patching is avoidable with proper [ID management](./IDManagement.md).
 * The reference list should be kept under source code control.